 Our policies on slavery and human trafficking

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our anti-slavery Statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+In line with our core company values we are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+Our Anti-Slavery Statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 Due diligence processes for slavery and human trafficking